- UK population: 67 million

 People fleeing for their lives and seeking safety in the UK must be treated with fairness, compassion and dignity.
 Britain has a proud history of offering safety and sanctuary to people in need, but more recently it’s failing to live up to this legacy.
-2020 was a record low for resettlement globally as a result of the pandemic.
-The UK granted 353 people protection through resettlement schemes in the year ending March 2021, 93% fewer than in the previous year.
-While the global need for durable solutions for the most vulnerable continues to grow; 1.47 million refugees were identified as in need of resettlement by the UNHCRs Global Resettlement Needs report in 2021.
+Only 766 people were granted protection through the UK's core resettlement schemes in the year ending September 2023.
+This is 45% fewer than the previous year.

 It is not illegal to seek asylum in the UK.
 The UK is a signatory of the 1951 Refugee Convention, which stipulates that people can seek asylum in any country they choose.

 The Illegal Migration Act, by deeming asylum seekers inadmissible and deporting them to countries like Rwanda, is effectively outsourcing the UK’s responsibilities as a global power.

 Instead of pursuing this approach, the UK Government should address the fact that there is no safe route to claim asylum by improving safe pathways to the UK, and running a fair and effective asylum system so people can move on with their lives.